The Night of the Iguana (film)

-The Night of the Iguana is a 1964 American drama film directed by John Huston, based on the 1961 play of the same name by Tennessee Williams.
-It stars Richard Burton, Ava Gardner, Deborah Kerr, Grayson Hall, and Sue Lyon; Cyril Delevanti has a prominent featured role.
+The Night of the Iguana is a 1964 American drama film directed by John Huston, written for the screen by Huston and Anthony Veiller, and based on the 1961 play of the same name by Tennessee Williams.
+It stars Richard Burton, Ava Gardner, Deborah Kerr, Grayson Hall, Sue Lyon, and Cyril Delevanti.

-The film won the 1964 Academy Award for Best Costume Design, and was nominated for the Academy Awards for Best Art Direction and Best Cinematography.
-It was filmed in the small town of Mismaloya in Puerto Vallarta, Mexico.
-Actress Grayson Hall was nominated for an Academy Award for Best Supporting Actress and a Golden Globe Award for Best Supporting Actress, and Cyril Delevanti received a Golden Globe nomination for Best Supporting Actor.
-In addition to Delevanti's nomination at the Golden Globes, Ava Gardner also received a Best Actress in a Motion Picture – Drama nomination.
-Both the picture and its director, John Huston, likewise received Golden Globe nominations.
+The film was released by Metro-Goldwyn-Mayer on August 6, 1964.
+It was nominated for four Academy Awards, including Best Supporting Actress for Grayson Hall, and won for Best Costume Design.
+It also received five Golden Globe Award nominations - including Best Motion Picture – Drama, Best Director, and Best Actress for Gardner.

 Plot

-Richard Burton plays Reverend Dr. T. Lawrence Shannon, a disgraced minister, now a tour guide for the bottom-of-the-barrel Blake's Tours, who is taking a group of Baptist schoolteachers by bus to Puerto Vallarta, Mexico.

-Sue Lyon plays Charlotte Goodall, a man-crazy 16-year-old who tries to seduce Shannon, unleashing the wrath of the stringent Miss Judith Fellowes, who has been entrusted as Charlotte’s chaperone.

-Ava Gardner plays Maxine Faulk, enlisted by Shannon to help him appease the ire of Miss Fellowes, to whom Shannon and Maxine privately attribute a lesbian obsession with her charge.

-Deborah Kerr plays Hannah Jelkes, a beautiful and chaste middle-aged itinerant painter from Nantucket who is traveling with her 96-year-old poet grandfather, Nonno.

-Cyril Delevanti plays Nonno, poet and Hannah's grandfather, who delivers the final version of the poem that he has been laboring to finish about having heart in a corrupt world and then dies.

-The preface to the story shows Episcopal clergyman T. Lawrence Shannon having a "nervous breakdown" after being ostracized by his congregation and defrocked for having an inappropriate relationship with a "very young Sunday school teacher."
+Episcopal clergyman Dr. T. Lawrence Shannon (Burton) suffers a "nervous breakdown" after being ostracized by his congregation and defrocked for having an inappropriate relationship with a "very young Sunday school teacher."

 Two years later, Shannon, then a tour guide for the bottom-of-the-barrel Texas company Blake's Tours, is taking a group of Baptist schoolteachers by bus to Puerto Vallarta, Mexico.
 The group's brittle leader is the stringent Miss Judith Fellowes, who has been entrusted as a chaperone by the parents of Charlotte Goodall, a man-crazy 16-year-old who tries to seduce Shannon.
 When Charlotte goes to Shannon's hotel room in the middle of the night, Shannon, mindful of past scandals, implores her to leave.
 Charlotte resists his feeble attempts to expel her, and the vigilant Miss Fellowes catches them together.
 Fellowes accuses Shannon of trying to seduce Charlotte and declares that she will ruin him.